redbug312/markdown-it-multimd-table/README.md

 ### Autolabel

-Table `id` attribute follows the table caption if not labeled.
-When disabled, caption without labels cannot generate the attribute.
+Table captions fill the `id` attribute.
+When disabled, an unlabeled caption will not fill the attribute by its content.

+(A Labeled caption always fill the attribute by its label, regardless of the option.)

 ## Credits